 The hypothalamus, located in the center of the brain, is the control center for many crucial functions in the body.
 Specifically, it is in charge of maintaining homeostasis (equilibrium.)
 It does this by continually monitoring and adjusting physiologic processes.

 As regards weight maintenance, certain key hormones report the status of your weight to the hypothalamus, which then directs hormones to perform specific actions.
-For instance, the hypothalamus can signal hormones to cause hunger pangs or to store fat or to slow the metabolism.
+For instance, the hypothalamus can signal hormones to cause hunger pangs or store fat, or slow the metabolism.

 Normally, hormones send correct signals to the hypothalamus regarding your levels of fat.
 But if they become dysregulated, they no longer send correct signals.
 The hormones and the hypothalamus become confused and don’t know how much fat you need.
 But since their main goal is to keep you alive, they give you more fat just to be on the safe side.
 When the hormones become dysregulated, it causes an elevated setpoint weight, leading to weight gain.